ridi/django-shard-library/README.md

     - `ShardStaticRouter` is extended feature that all of the `ShardRouter`.

 ## Snippets
-We don't want to having dependency of celery and redis.
+We don't want to have dependency of celery and redis.
 If you want to using `shard_static`, you refer to this.

 #### Supervisor for running syncer